arnoldrobbins/v10spell/README.md

 The original code is tagged with `v10-code-from-TUHS`; check out that tag if you want to see it.

+The file `spell-wrapper.sh` was contributed by Nelson H.F.
+Beebe.
+It wraps some additional functionally around the original program.
+Read the script for the details.

 ## Oddities

 The `amspell` and `brspell` files differ slightly from those found in